Why Are Airtight and Gastight Conduit Seals Important?

 Gases are comprised of small molecules, constantly in motion.
 These molecules continue to move and bump into each other.
 Under increased pressure, there are more and more molecules moving in the same space.
 These molecules exert a repulsive force and push against each other.
 Gas constantly expands to fill a volume.
 If allowed, gas will expand to flow through a conduit and into a building.
 Thus, even a small pressure differential can have a lot of strength.
 Air is just one gas mixture, but it is the most practical example of this phenomenon.
 An inflated dome is a good example of this force.
 The inside air pressure only needs to be slightly higher than the outside pressure, a differential of 0.0036 psi (.00025 bar), to hold the dome in place.

 The pressure differential between the outside atmosphere and inside the building is minimal.
-To be effective, the building seal does not have to hold a high pressurean illustration of an air pressure test with submerged conduit differential.
+To be effective, the building seal does not have to hold a high pressure differential.
 To be gastight, the seal simply needs to hold the gas (air) completely, without points of leakage.

 How to Know When a Seal is Airtight and Gastight